sc0pena/Boston_air_bnb/README.md

 1. Is number of of bathrooms closely related to listing price? what about number of bedrooms?
 2. Can we provide insight into how much a rental with a certain number of bedrooms/bathrooms lists for?
 3. Can we provide Airbnb owners typical rental prices in different Boston neighborhoods?
-4. Can we provide Boston Airbnb owners feedback on rental type demand (IE, are rooms or full units in higher demand)?
+4. Can we provide Boston Airbnb owners feedback on rental type demand (IE, are rooms/shared rooms/full units in higher demand)?

 ## Background<a name="background"></a>
 This is an assignment for the Udacity Data Scientist nano degree program.